 #8: Agony Aunt

-Have you ever noticed that the health topics in ESL textbooks is often paired with problem/advice.
-They just fit so nicely together that it’s a natural to do this.
-One of the ways to spice up problem and advice is with this Agony Aunt ESL activity.
+Have you ever noticed that the health topics in ESL textbooks is often paired with problem/advice?
+They just fit so nicely together that it’s natural to do this.
+One of the ways to spice up problems and advice is with this Agony Aunt ESL activity.

 Find out what you need to do here: Agony Aunt Problem/Advice Activity.